• angst •

-In Play: Today's word refers to a sense of unsettledness, dread for a large, unfocused danger or threat: "I simply don't see how any amount of skin-piercing is going to resolve your coming-of-age angst, son." " This word may be used to refer to smaller anxieties but the implication is that they are larger than they seem: "Many English-speaking authors are encumbered by their angst over English punctuation."
-(This is our nod to National Punctuation Day.)
+In Play: Today's word refers to a sense of unsettledness, dread for a large, unfocused danger or threat: "I simply don't see how any amount of tattooing is going to resolve your coming-of-age angst, son."
+This word may be used to refer to smaller anxieties, but the implication is that they are larger than they seem: "Many English-speaking authors are encumbered by their angst over English punctuation."

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!